irii/Bundler/Readme.md

 # Bundler
-A library which alows dynamic JavaScript, Css or Less bundling and minification in a Asp.Net application
+Allows dynamic JavaScript, Css or Less bundling and minification in an Asp.Net application